This recipe is great for any level of any program!

 - It’s delicious

-- We always have Trader Joe’s frozen rice around because it makes life so easy
+- We always have Trader Joe’s frozen rice around because it makes life so easy.
+If on the trail you can use parboiled rice so that it cooks faster.

-- We also usually have avocados around and buy them at varying levels of ripeness depending on how busy our week is.
+- We also usually have avocados around and buy them at varying levels of ripeness depending on how busy our week is or how long we’re camping.
 Except for the winter because I’m not paying that much for an avo.
 In the winter I’ll add some sesame oil to get the fat I need in there.

 - I can turn on my favorite pump up anthem (currently – I Took a Pill in Ibiza) and be done with my meal by the time the song is done.
 Although sometimes I hit repeat just to get in any dance moves I missed during the vegetable chopping process – been bringing running man back lately.